CloudDCrow/shiny-loops/README.md

 - Using high intensity programs alongside Shiny Loops may not work as smoothly as intended because of epilogues lag

--If a loop would not go as intended because of the lag of the emulator, there is no need to worry, since the loop will fix itself on the next iteration or two.
+- If a loop would not go as intended because of the lag of the emulator, there is no need to worry, since the loop will fix itself on the next iteration or two.

 ## Proof of work